 Narrow Gauge Steam in Eastern Germany

-- 3-day Harz Rover Ticket for unlimited travel, including trams on southern end of the network
+- 3-day HSB Rover Ticket for unlimited travel, including trams on southern end of the network

-- Excursions on several listed narrow gauge railways
+- Excursions on at least 10 narrow gauge railways

 - Reserved seats on all InterCity journeys

-- InterRail Pass for unlimited rail travel during holiday (European residents only)
+- InterRail Pass for unlimited travel for the duration of the holiday

 - Hotels ideally located close to stations for easy access to explore

-Mid-morning departure on Eurostar from London St Pancras to Brussels, then onwards by high speed train to Aachen where we have an overnight stay.
+Mid-morning departure on Eurostar from London St Pancras to Brussels Midi, where we make an onwards connection by high speed train to Frankfurt.
+Our hotel tonight is a short walk from the station.

 Day 3 – Dresden Area Narrow Gauge

-There are two narrow gauge steam lines which are almost within the city limits so we are able to ride both the Radeburg and Weisseritztalbahn and still have time for sightseeing.
+There are two narrow gauge steam lines which are almost within the city limits so we are able to ride both the Lössnitzgrundbahn and Weisseritztalbahn.
+Built in the late 19th Century these steam railways survived the Cold War and are still in daily operation.
+The Weisseritztalbahn is considered to be the oldest public narrow gauge railway in Germany that is still active.

-We travel a short distance from Dresden to the nearby Czech border and arrive in Zittau to find another line which has survived.
-Steam hauled, it operates two branches to Kurort Oybin and Jonsdorf and we plan to travel on both before returning to Dresden.
+We travel by rail a short distance from Dresden to the nearby Czech border and arrive in Zittau to find another line which has survived.
+Steam hauled, it operates two branches to Kurort Oybin and Jonsdorf and we plan to travel on both before returning to Dresden in the afternoon.

-A full day out beginning with a journey on the main line railway towards Chemnitz.
-We travel as far as Flöha then take the branch line to Cranzahl.
-Once there we find the steam train waiting to take us on the trip to Oberwiesenthal, travelling through forest and upland scenery, the end of the line is in sight of the Czech border.
-Return to Dresden by the same route.
+A full day excursion beginning with a journey on the main line railway towards Chemnitz.
+We travel as far as Flöha before taking the branch line to Cranzahl.
+Here we find a steam train waiting to take us on the trip to Oberwiesenthal, travelling through forest and upland scenery.
+The end of the line is in sight of the Czech border.
+Return this afternoon to Dresden by the same route.

-Day 6 – Stralsund and the Baltic Sea
+Day 7 – Stralsund & the Baltic Sea

-From Straslund we take a short journey westwards via Rostock to Bad Doberan, the home of the line affectionately known as the Molli.
+From Stralsund we take a short journey westwards via Rostock to Bad Doberan, the home of the line affectionately known as the Molli.
 The rail route travels through the streets of Bad Doberan to the coastal resort of Bad Kühlungsborn.
-We will have free time for sightseeing before returning to Stralsund.
+Enjoy some free time for sightseeing before returning to Stralsund.

-The island is a favourite seaside destination for German tourists and the railway with its steam trains is an important attraction.
+The Island of Rügen is a favourite seaside destination for German tourists and the railway with its steam trains is an important attraction.
 Nicknamed ‘Rasender Roland’ ("Rushing Roland") we have time to explore the whole line before returning to Stralsund.

 Travelling on the main line we make our way to the lovely old town of Wernigerode.
-The town is full of half timbered buildings which have been lovingly restored and positioned high above the town is the 12th Century Castle.
-Wernigerode is the northern terminus of the Harzquerbahn and we stay here for 4 nights in our well appointed hotel in the main square.
+The town is full of half timbered buildings which have been lovingly restored and sitting high above the town is the 12th Century Castle.
+Wernigerode is the northern terminus of the Harzquerbahn (HSB) and we stay here for 4 nights in a railway themed hotel adjacent to the HSB’s engine shed and main station.

-The HSB (Harz Narrow Gauge Railway) is the biggest network on this tour with over 100km of running lines from Wernigerode south to Nordhausen and east to charming Quedlinburg, a UNESCO World Heritage Site.
-We include a Harz Rover Ticket for unlimited travel on the network and your tour leader will offer an optional escorted excursion each day to ensure that you cover the complete line, including a trip to the top of the Brocken by steam train.
+The HSB (Harz Narrow Gauge Railway) is the biggest network on this tour with 140km of running lines from Wernigerode south to Nordhausen and east to charming Quedlinburg, a UNESCO World Heritage Site.
+We include a Harz Rover Ticket for unlimited travel on the network and your tour leader will offer an optional escorted excursion each day to ensure that you cover the complete line, including a trip to the top of Harz Mountain’s highest summit, the Brocken, by steam train.
 The Brocken was strategic in the Soviet era due to its position and served as a “listening” post.
 Today there is a museum at the summit telling the story.

 Day 15 – To London

-We take a morning train via Cologne to Brussels, connecting with the Eurostar service to London St Pancras, arriving late afternoon.
+After a leisurely breakfast we take a morning train via Cologne to Brussels where we connect with the Eurostar service to London St Pancras, arriving late afternoon.

 Please note - hotels can be subject to change

-- Standard class InterRail Pass for unlimited travel (European residents only)
+- Standard Class InterRail Pass for unlimited travel

 - Accommodation in good, quality hotels on a bed and breakfast basis